fraenks/haltlos/README.md

 ## Goals
 - index with discription and new information
-- deeper infos about the members
 - galerie
+- good structure and style

 ## My personal goals
 - getting started with GitHub